 - 404 errors search console makes this easy by prioritizing crawl errors for you.
 If the top errors in the report are all irrelevant, you can rest assured that there’s nothing pressing further down on the list of 404 crawl errors.

-Avoid deep links in website unless (or until) required:
+- Avoid deep links on the website unless (or until) required:

 - If the linking website made a mistake when linking to you, it’s worth reaching out and letting them know about the issue.
 If the URL source or website no longer exists, you can replace it with a different source or remove it completely.